 It has become very difficult to ignore the medicinal properties that Cannabidiol (CBD) oil and topicals has to offer.
 It has become very evident through preliminary trials, case studies and testimonials that the therapeutic benefits of CBD are no joke!

 While clinical trials continue to be a bit of an obstacle here on US soil, they're still being done, and the results are extremely promising.
 In particular, CBD has been shown time and time again to be highly effective in treating pain, and more people are using CBD products to alleviate their pain caused by any number of underlying issues.

-CBD can be consumed in any number of formats, including tinctures, oils, capsules, edibles, topical creams, vapes, and even water.
+CBD can be consumed in any number of formats from CBD tinctures, oils, capsules, and edibles to CBD topical creams, vapes, and even CBD water.
 But which format is more effective at treating pain?
 More specifically, is CBD oil or cream better for pain alleviation?

 How Does CBD Work to Reduce Pain?

 CBD - or cannabidiol - is found in great abundance in the cannabis varieties.
 Both CBD and THC - another cannabinoid found in high levels in the cannabis plant - have miraculous effects on the body that rival even the most powerful and well-recognized pharmaceuticals.

 But while THC induces feelings of euphoria and alters the mind, CBD does not possess such psychoactive properties.
 Both of these cannabinoids take effect in the body by interacting with the endocannabinoid system (ECS), which is made up of cannabinoid receptors and their associated metabolic enzymes.